EliseRybka/Projects/README.md

 # Previous Projects

-SOME of my projects from the Univercity
+SOME of the projects from BSc at MIPT.

-Feel free to contuct me for any further information
+Feel free to contact me for any further information.